eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 If this `--ed25519-key` is not used, either [`--ecdsa-key`](#--ecdsa-key) or [`--sr25519-key`](#--sr25519-key) MUST be used.

+### `--upload-listen-address`

+The storage server's endpoint address — i.e. where the client will upload their files to.

+It takes in an IP address along with a port in the format: `<ip>:<port>`.
+Defaults to `127.0.0.1:8001`.

+### `--rpc-listen-address`

+The RPC server endpoint's address — i.e. where you will submit your deals to.

+It takes in an IP address along with a port in the format: `<ip>:<port>`.
+Defaults to `127.0.0.1:8000`.

+### `--node-url`

+The target parachain node's address — i.e. the parachain node the storage provider will submit deals to, etc.

+It takes in an URL, it supports both HTTP and WebSockets and their secure variants.
+Defaults to `ws://127.0.0.1:42069`.

 ### `--database-directory`

 The RocksDB storage directory, where deal information will be kept.